Browse Exhibits (253 total)

 Both are copyrighted by Jonathan Ned Katz.

-Memories of the Revolution: A Home For Wayward Girls, 2016, by Holly Hughes
+Memories of the Revolution: A Home for Wayward Girls, 2016, by Holly Hughes

 1.tif

-Excerpted from Memories of the Revolution: The First Ten Years of the WOW Cafe Theatre, co-edited by Holly Hughes, Jill S. Dolan, and Carmelita Tropicana (Ann Arbor: University of Michigan Press, 2016).
+Excerpts from Memories of the Revolution: The First Ten Years of the WOW Cafe Theatre, co-edited by Holly Hughes, Jill S. Dolan, and Carmelita Tropicana (Ann Arbor: University of Michigan Press, 2016).
+Published originally on OutHistory in June 2016.

 Michelle: San Francisco Drag Performer, 1960s and 1970s